 Old-school fully analog Mitutoyo high resolution blade micrometers have a steel blade thickness of .030" and blade length .250".
 All blade micrometers have non rotating spindles.
 Storage case and manufacturer's certificate of calibration is included.
 They are far superior in construction to the inexpensive Chinese versions available in catalogs and online.

 Avoid getting ripped off by imitation Mitutoyo gages.
 If you buy from Amazon, verify that it "ships from and [is] sold by Amazon.com" or buy your gages through an authorized Mitutoyo dealer, such as Long Island Indicator Service.

-The following Mitutoyo model has an extra thin blade thickness of .016", and blade length .118"
+Mitutoyo model 122-135 has Type B extra thin blade thickness of .016", and blade length .118" (see diagram)

-The following Mitutoyo model has carbide blades with blade thickness .016", and blade length .157"
+Mitutoyo model 122-151 has Type D carbide blades with blade thickness .016", and blade length .157" (see diagram)